Tradewinds Airways

-Tradewinds Airways Ltd was a British all-cargo airline.
-Its head office was located in Timberham House, on the property of London Gatwick Airport in Crawley, England.
+Tradewinds Airways Ltd. was a British all-cargo airline.
+Its head office was located in Timberham House, on the ground of London Gatwick Airport in Crawley, England.

 History

-Tradewinds was founded in November 1968 after the collapse of Transglobe Airways under the name BOBWOOD and flew charter flights from its base at London Gatwick (LGW) airport, using Canadair CL-44-D4 aircraft previously operated by Transglobe.
+Tradewinds was founded in November 1968 after the collapse of Transglobe Airways under the name Bobwood Ltd. to flew charter flights from London Gatwick (LGW) airport, using Canadair CL-44-D4 aircraft previously operated by Transglobe.

-In January 1969 the name was changed to Tradewinds Airways but since Seaboard World Airlines (a USA based company) had a large interest in Tradewinds, the British Government would not issue a license.
-By April 1969 the majority of the stock was passed on to British nationals and the company was able to start operations later in 1969.
+In January 1969 the name was changed to Tradewinds Airways Ltd. but since Seaboard World Airlines (a USA air carrier) had a large interest in Tradewinds, the British Government would not issue a license.
+By April 1969 the majority of the stock was transferred to British nationals and the airline was able to start operations.